Robert Stuart Cohen

-As a designer, I work for clients to produce one-of-a kind solutions to site-specific needs, working with budgetary and practical limitations.
+As a designer, I work for clients to produce one-of-a kind solutions to site-specific assignments, working comfortably with committees, a budget, and practical limitations.
 This includes commercial assignments, public art commissions, and computer-generated digital prints.

 See “About the Series.”